RocketMap/RocketMap/docs/basic-install/index.rst

 .. warning::

   This only applies if you are running from a ``git clone``.
-If you are using a release version, skip this section

 In order to run from a git clone, you must compile the front-end assets with node.
 Make sure you have node installed for your platform:

  * `Windows/OSX <https://nodejs.org/en/download/>`_ (Click the Windows or Macintosh Installer respectively)
- * Linux -- refer to the `package installation <https://nodejs.org/en/download/package-manager/>`_ for your flavor of OS
+ * Linux -- refer to the `package installation <https://nodejs.org/en/download/package-manager/>`_ for your flavor of OS"

- If you have build errors, try the current version.
-Otherwise, use LTS."

 Once node/npm is installed, open a command window and validation your install: